tomoosting/EMC_job_application/README.md

 #rm -r $TMP	#only run this if you're sure you no longer need the AllSites VCF files, they are large!
 ```
 ### 2. genome scan (genome_scan.Rmd)
-This Rmarkdown script utilises a different package to perform a genome scan (i.e. PopGenome).
+This Rmarkdown script utilises a different package to perform a genome scan (i.e. [PopGenome](https://popgenome.weebly.com/)).
-The script first imports the associated functions.R file containing custom fuctions I've created.
+The script also imports the associated functions.R file containing custom fuctions I've created.
+These include functions importing/generating gds files, extracting SNP information and range of other functions I use in this or other analyses.
+input for this analyses is:
+1. gds file (SNPRelate version of a VCF which loads instantly even if containing millios of SNPS)
+2. sample file contianing sample IDs (IND), and population IDs (GENETIC_CLUSTER)
+3. Reference genome fai file to obtain linkage group name and lenghts
+4. Indexed VCF.gz files for each linkage group
+The script performs a sliding window analyses, estimating summary statistics like nucleotide diversity, Tajima's D, dxy, and FST.
+Results are visualised in a Manhattan.
+The X-axis shows the position on the genome with chromosomes/linkage groups indicated, and for each seperate panel the Y-axis shows the estimate for a specific summary statistic.
+Here I used FST > 0.15 (a measure for relative population divergence) to identify which genomic regions may be under selection. the other summary statistics provide information which evolutionary processes may driven selection.
 ![alt text](./Figures/snapper_norm_qc_slw5000_genome_scan.png)